alist-org/docs/docs/config/configuration.md

 ### **delayed_start**

-**Unit: s** (V3.19.0 new function)
+**Time unit: second** (new feature of v3.19.0)

-Whether to delay start, generally this function is often used in Alist to start the self -startup option
+Whether to delay AList startup.

-Because sometimes the network connection is slow, the driver that needs to be connected after the Alist is launched is too fast, so that it cannot be opened normally.
+Generally this option is used when AList is configured to auto-start.
+The reason is that sometimes network takes some time to connect, so drivers requiring cannot start correctly after Alist starts.

 ### **max_connections**

-The maximum number of connections (concurrent) at the same time, the default is 0, that is, unlimited.
+The maximum amount of connections at the same time.
+The default is 0, which is unlimited.

-- 10 or 20 is recommended for general equipment such as n1
+- 10 or 20 is recommended for general devices such as n1.
-  - Use scenarios (for example, if the picture mode is turned on, the device will crash if the concurrency is not very good)
+- Usage Scenarios: the device will crash if the device is bad at concurrency when picture mode is enabled.

 ### **tls_insecure_skip_verify**

-Whether to examine the SSL certificate, if there is a problem with the certificate of the website used after opening (such as not including the intermediate certificate, certificate expiration, certificate forgery, etc.), the service will not be available,Close this option, please try to run the program in a safe network environment
+Whether not to verify the SSL certificate.
+If there is a problem with the certificate of the website used when this option is not enabled (such as not including the intermediate certificate, having the certificate expired, or forging the certificate, etc.), the service will not be available.
+Run the program in a safe network environment when this option is enabled.